Seravo/docs/_posts/2015-10-11-integration-tests.md

 ---
 layout: page
-title: "Integration tests using Rspec"
+title: "Legacy integration tests using Rspec"
 category: tests
 order: 1
 date: 2015-10-11 03:28:22
 ---

 > **Deprecated:** The legacy Rspec-based test system described on this page has been replaced by our a new testing system based on [headless Chrome and Codeception]({{ site.baseurl }}{% post_url 2018-09-21-ng-integration-tests %}).
 This page is kept purely for historical reference and will be deleted later in 2019..
+>
 > For more information see [new testing system announcement at Seravo.com](https://seravo.com/blog/the-next-generation-wordpress-testing-system/).

 ## What are integration tests?